sasadangelo/code4projects/_posts/2020-08-18-how-to-use-kubernetes-configmaps.md

 ### Using YAML file

-In [this article]((/code4projects/)), I showed how to define a ConfigMap for an application that contains database connection parameters for database services.
+In [this article](getting-started-with-kubernetes), I showed how to define a ConfigMap for an application that contains database connection parameters for database services.
 Here the example:

     {% highlight yaml %}
     apiVersion: v1